solana-foundation/developer-content/developers/guides/explainers/wallets-explained.md

 should be able to do!_

 **Wallets are called wallets because the first usage was to lock your balance historically.
-But in an on-chain programs world, it is still about locking your data, not just balances.
+But in the on-chain program world, it is still about locking your data, not just balances.
 If anything, wallets should really be called stamps or signature pens! ✍️.**